express-rate-limit/rate-limit-postgresql/readme.md

 - `config` - The database configuration as specified in the [node-postgres](https://node-postgres.com/apis/client) configuration.
-- `name` - The unique name of the session.
-This is useful when applying multiple rate limiters with multiple stores.
+- `prefix` - The unique name of the session (persisted in the database).
+Used by the double-count check to avoid false-positives when a key is counted twice, but with different prefixes.

 ## Installation